Rookfighter/knn-cpp/README.md

 int main()
 {
-    // create Eigen::MatrixXd dataPoints
+    // create kdt::KDTreed::Matrix dataPoints
     // each column is a single data point
     // ...

-    // Create a KDTreed object with double precision,
+    // Create a KDTreed object with double precision.
-    // you could also use KDTreef or KDTree<MyType>
+    // You could also use KDTreef or KDTree<MyType>.
+    // Default distance is euclidean, but you can also
+    // use Manhatten or general Minkowski, e.g.
+    // KDTree<double, MinkowskiDistance<double, 4>>

-    // set the data points with the constructor
+    // Set the data points with the constructor.
-    // optionally you can also use the setData() method
+    // Optionally you can also use the setData() method.
-    // setting data is fast
+    // Setting data is fast!
-    kdt::KDTreed kdtree(datapoints);
+    kdt::KDTreed kdtree(dataPoints);

-    // build kdtree, this consumes time
+    // Build the kdtree, this consumes time! kdtree.build();
-    kdtree.build();

-    // create Eigen::MatrixXd queryPoints
+    // Create kdt::KDTreed::Matrix queryPoints.
-    // each column is a single query point
+    // Each column is a single query point.
-    // each query point must have the same dimension as in dataPoints
+    // Each query point must have the same dimension
+    // as in dataPoints.
     // ...

-    // initialize result matrices
+    // Initialize result matrices.
-    Eigen::MatrixXd dists;
-    Eigen::MatrixXi idx;
+    kdt::KDTreed::Matrix dists; // basically Eigen::MatrixXd
+    kdt::KDTreed::MatrixI idx; // basically Eigen::Matrix<Eigen::Index>
     size_t knn = 10;

-    // query kdtree
+    // Query the kdtree.
     // idx and dists have the shape knn x queryPoints.cols()
-    // each column correspond to one query point
+    // Each column corresponds to one query point.
-    // if less than knn neighbours were found for a query point,
+    // If less than knn neighbours were found for a query point,
-    // the remaining idx fields will be set to -1 kdtree.query(queryPoints, knn, idx, dists);
+    // the remaining idx and dists fields will be set to -1. kdtree.query(queryPoints, knn, idx, dists);
 }
 ```